regislima01/terraform-module-s3/README.md

 If you are in workspace daily, your command must be: **terraform plan -var-file="daily.tfvars"** and then **terraform apply -var-file="daily.tfvars"**. *So that's it*.

+**All parameters that you need to change is inside on hourly.tfvars, daily.tfvars and weekly.tfvars**

 *This code you'll be improved in the future and I'll be added more functions.*

 ## Terraform versions